-*For over thirty years, NARAL Pro-Choice America has been the political arm of the pro-choice movement and a strong advocate of reproductive freedom and choice.
+*For over thirty years, NARAL Pro-Choice America has been the political arm of the pro-abortion movement and a strong advocate of reproductive freedom and choice.
 NARAL Pro-Choice America’s mission is to protect and preserve the right to choose while promoting policies and programs that improve women’s health and make abortion less necessary.
-NARAL Pro-Choice America works to educate Americans and officeholders about reproductive rights and health issues and elect pro-choice candidates at all levels of government.
+NARAL Pro-Choice America works to educate Americans and officeholders about reproductive rights and health issues and elect pro-abortion candidates at all levels of government.

 Where do the Indiana Candidates Stand on Abortion?

 100% Pro-Life Roe vs. Wade should be overturned.
 Voted YES on banning federal health coverage that includes abortion.
 Supports prohibiting human embryonic stem cell research.